Duke and Durham Tech Partner to Train Next Generation of Nurses

 Learn how Duke contributes to lives of North Carolinians in the 2024 “Duke in North Carolina” report.

-Senter’s classes are part of a partnership between Duke University Health System, the Duke Office of Durham and Community Affairs and Durham Tech that addresses the nation’s shortage of trained nurses and supports college and career readiness through talent and workforce development.
+Senter’s classes are part of a partnership between Duke University Health System, Duke Community Affairs and Durham Tech that addresses the nation’s shortage of trained nurses and supports college and career readiness through talent and workforce development.

 By 2025, the U.S. will have 78,618 fewer nurses than it needs.
 North Carolina’s demand for nurses is expected to outpace supply by 13% by 2035.
 Exacerbating the problem is a shortage of nursing instructors.